 Should my jeans be high-waisted or hip huggers?
 Should my tops drape or cling?
 It seems that clothes go out of style the moment I finally break down and buy them.
 And it’s not just fashion—plants are trendy too.
 Houseplants are back in vogue.
 Recently, I’ve seen headlines like “The Trendy Gardener,” or this one from Sunset magazine: “9 Super-Chic Houseplants.”
 The Sunset article insists that spider plants are out, and fiddle leaf figs are in.
 But wait—another website reads, “The 13 Plants That Are Leading The Trends This Year: Say goodbye to the fiddle leaf fig (or at least give it a friend).”
 It appears that plant styles change just as often as hemlines.
 Continue reading

 There are about a zillion bird feeders on the market.
 They come in a huge variety of shapes and sizes.
 They’re made from anything from plastic to wood to gleaming copper.
 Some hang from supports or tree branches, others perch on posts, attach to deck railings, or are anchored at ground level.
 Some feeders are designed to attract squirrels and others claim to exclude them.
 There are feeders to match every kind of seed, from tiny nyjer to peanuts in the shell, plus specialized feeders for corn cobs, suet, meal worms, jelly, fruit halves, and sugar water.
 With so many to choose from, how can one possibly decide which is the perfect feeder to buy?
 Continue reading

 If you were stymied on Monday, now can you name this bird?
-The photo was taken in Colorado in October.
+The photo was taken in Texas in January.
 The answer will appear at the end of next Monday’s post.